Hyundai Santa Fe: 2010

 A mid-cycle refresh designed in Germany for the Santa Fe was implemented for the 2010 model year.
-The grille includes horizontal and vertical gridded bars as opposed to the horizontal two-bar grille on previous models, and grilles are became body-coloured instead of black.
+The grille includes horizontal and vertical gridded bars as opposed to the horizontal two-bar grille on previous models, and grilles became body-coloured instead of black.
 New rear tail lights include all-red tail light covers with extensive chrome outlay, and new 5 split-spoke alloy wheels have replaced the previous 5- and 6-spoke wheels.
 All Santa Fes include standard Bluetooth hands-free phone connectivity and steering wheel audio controls, new darker wood trim, and metallic steering wheel inlay.
 Gauges have been designed with a new lettering and numbering typeface and backlight design.
 A new touch-screen navigation system with rear back-up camera was became available.
 For the US market, the optional third row seat has been discontinued, leaving the larger Veracruz the only then sold Hyundai in the United States to seat more than five people.

 Powertrain changes included a choice of the standard six-speed manual transmission or the optional six-speed automatic transmission.
 Engine choices include a 2.4-litre four-cylinder and a 3.5-litre V6 engine.
 The latter engine is also used in the Kia Sorento.
 Both engines generate greater power while obtaining greater fuel economy than previous engine models.
 Sales began in early January 2010.